VMarkos/prudens-js/datasets/README.md

 ## `generate_kb(n_roots, *args)`

-`n_roots` specifies the number of roots and, consequently, the number of trees contained in a knowledge base.
-That is, `n_roots=2` would mean that the generated knowledge base would contain two exception trees, as, for instance, in the example below:
+`n_trees` specifies the number of trees contained in a knowledge base.
+That is, `n_trees=2` would mean that the generated knowledge base would contain two exception trees, as, for instance, in the example below:

 ```diff
 + R1 :: a, b implies x;